AgaMiko/bird-recognition-review/README.md

 # Open Source Projects

 ![Flying bird](http://www.kuwaitbirds.org/sites/default/files/files-misc/birding-bird-shapes-1.jpg)
+- [Polish bird species recognition - 19 class recognition, 2019](https://github.com/wimlds-trojmiasto/birds) - Repositorium with code to download, and cut files into melspectrograms with librosa library.
+Later, files are classified with deep neural networks in Keras.
 - [Large-Scale Bird Sound Classification using Convolutional Neural Networks, 2017](https://github.com/kahst/BirdCLEF2017) - Code repo for our submission to the LifeCLEF bird identification task BirdCLEF2017.
 - [Automatic recognition of element classes and boundaries in the birdsong with variable sequences](https://github.com/cycentum/birdsong-recognition) - This is a source code for the manuscript “Automatic recognition of element classes and boundaries in the birdsong with variable sequences” by Takuya Koumura and Kazuo Okanoya (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0159188).
 - [Trainig scripts for deep convolutional neural network based audio classification in Keras](https://github.com/bapalto/birdsong-keras) - The following scripts were created for the BirdCLEF 2016 competition by Bálint Czeba and Bálint Pál Tóth.